deanqx/Seayon/README.md

 - Continue SeayonTrading
 - Replace vectors with arrays
 - Implement remoid
+- Add SeayonNative version with only c++ native functions

 # How to include the library
 1. Copy `./bin/Seayon/include/` and `./bin/Seayon/lib/` to your workspace folder.